MD Discount

 MD S.p.A. is an Italian global discount supermarket chain, based in Gricignano di Aversa, Italy.

 History

-The company was founded in the 1994s by Patrizio Podini.
+The company was founded in the 1994 by Patrizio Podini.
 The first store in MD brand was opened in September 1994 in Mugnano di Napoli.
+Initially, the company, then named Lillo S.p.A., focused on expanding in Southern Italy.
 In little more than a year have been opened more than fifty stores in the Centre-South, some of whom detecting signs premises.

-In 2015 MD distributes its products through a network of 800 outlets and direct affiliates.
+In 2015 MD distributes its products through a network of more than 800 outlets and direct affiliates.

-Recently MD bought LD Market for the price of 170 million, making it the third largest sector discount in Italy, after Eurospin and Lidl.
+Recently MD bought LD Market for the price of 170 million, making it the third largest sector discount in Italy, after EuroSpin and Lidl.